anphase/pmn.nz/_posts/2021-06-02-How to install the latest Python on the Raspberry Pi.md

 date:   2021-06-02
 ---

-I love tinkering with the Raspberry Pis, but one annoying thing about the [Raspberry Pi OS](https://www.raspberrypi.org/software/)  (previously called Raspbian) is that it doesn't always ship with the latest version of Python.
-As of this writing, that's Python version 3.9.5.
+I love tinkering with Raspberry Pis, but one annoying thing about [Raspberry Pi OS](https://www.raspberrypi.org/software/), previously called Raspbian, is that it does not always ship with the latest version of Python.

-*(Note: To use this tutorial for a newer version of Python, you just need to modify any references to **3.9.5** to the version you want.)*
+*Archive note: This 2021 guide targets Python 3.9.5 and an older Raspberry Pi OS release.
+Package names and installation advice may have changed.*

-To install the latest version of Python, we have to build it from the source and install it.
-I will walk through the steps that I followed to get up and running.
+To install Python 3.9.5, we have to build it from source.
+Here are the steps I followed.

 ## Build
-To get started, we need to fire up the terminal and install the dependencies.:
+To get started, open the terminal and install the dependencies:
 ```bash
 sudo apt-get update